dragoncoder047/aelith/ROADMAP.md

   * [ ] How to refer to objects in-memory in serialized form?
     * [ ] Ones that don't exist, when savegame is loaded initially at start?
   * [ ] OR - Add warning about there being no autosave
 * [ ] Add achievements for stuff?
-(Collecting continuations, creating continuations, cloning boxes, etc?)
+(Collecting vurble spores, creating vurble spores, cloning boxes, etc?)
   * [ ] Connect to Newgrounds for cloud save and medals?
 * [ ] IN-GAME MAP EDITOR!!! would make my life so much easier